 Whenever I can update something I am delighted to see the new functionalities, bug fixes and goodies roll in.
 For phones this is true as well except for Apple.
-Their updates usually make your phone slower, your battery worse or they simply deactivate a feature of your phone.
-Google seems to have found some inspiration in Apples playbook as the latest update for Google Phone 4A hurt the battery in a such severe way they felt compelled to rush ahead and offer owners three option.
-I am an owner of a Google 4A pixel phone so now I needed to decide whether I want to have the battery swapped free of charge, 50$ on the hand or 100$ for the Google play store.
-It is important for me to live sustainable but I was also looking at the latest Google Pixel 9 and considering buying that.
-My good friend Daniel has usually the latest nicest tech so I asked him for advise and in that conversation we stumbled upon the question: "How do you backup your One time password secret (OTP) from the google authenticator, when there isn't a secret?".
+Their updates usually make your phone slower, your battery worse worse or they simply deactivate a feature of your phone.
+Google seems to have found some inspiration in Apple's playbook as the latest update for Google Phone 4A hurt the battery in such a severe way they felt compelled to rush ahead and offer owners three options.
+I am an owner of a Google 4A Pixel phone so now I needed to decide whether I want to have the battery swapped free of charge, $50 in hand or $100 for the Google Play store.
+It is important for me to live sustainably but I was also looking at the latest Google Pixel 9 and considering buying that.
+My good friend Daniel has usually the latest nicest tech so I asked him for advice and in that conversation we stumbled upon the question: "How do you backup your One time password secret (OTP) from the google authenticator, when there isn't a secret?".
 Well my answer was simple, I don't.
-Quite a long time ago I moved away from a authenticator approach to using a password safe with OTP features on every device.
+Quite a long time ago I moved away from an authenticator approach to using a password safe with OTP features on every device.
 This allows me to access my OTP and passwords everywhere.
-Now Daniel wanted to know how I set everything up so I thought I share it with everyone.
+Now Daniel wanted to know how I set everything up so I thought I'd share it with everyone.

 Cloud vs. Local Password Management

 Before we get into that though, let me make a case for cloud password safes because I believe it is valuable for everyone no matter how tech adept you are to use a password safe.
-My approach may be to technical for you, so I would recommend to use Lastpass or 1Password.
-Be warned though these type of cloud password safe have let to leaks like this and that.
+My approach may be too technical for you, so I would recommend using Lastpass or 1Password.
+Be warned though, these types of cloud password safes have led to leaks like this and that.
 I hope both companies have learned their lesson and improved the safety of the passwords.
-For me though this was a killer argument.
+For me though, this was a killer argument.
 I would never let anyone manage my passwords who had a leak.
 Therefore I looked for a different solution and found it in Keepass.
 The open source password safe has undergone several transformations from Keepass to Keepass2 and now to KeepassXC.
-The community is active and healthy so that this password safe can be considered save to use.
-If you don't need to manage your passwords on several devices try this first before you pay for a cloud option
+The community is active and healthy so that this password safe can be considered safe to use.
+If you don't need to manage your passwords on several devices try this first before you pay for a cloud option.
+Go to a cryptoparty if you need help with setting a password safe up.
+Here you can find more information about digital self-defense.

 Building a Git-Synced Password System

 The challenge with KeepassXC for me was how to synchronize the encrypted database between devices.
-I didn't wanted to use a cloud storage like Dropbox, Mega or Cubbit as it would always require some app to use and I might share the file with them.
-Furthermore how could I versioning the file and roll it back if I needed or make sure it is really available on all devices without internet?
-The answer to these questions is GIT.
-It brings all feature I was looking for and can be installed in all devices.
-Here is an overview how that looks like.
+I didn't want to use cloud storage services like Dropbox, Mega, or Cubbit, as they would require additional apps and potentially expose my file to their systems.
+Furthermore, I needed version control capabilities to roll back changes if necessary, and ensure offline availability across all devices.
+The answer to these questions is Git.
+It provides all the features I was looking for and can be installed on all devices.
+Here's an overview of how that looks.

-I followed a simple rule of "One device writes, all other only read" for quite a while.
-Whenever I didn't follow the rule it wouldn't take long and my git repository would be out of sync.
-Then I would need to check which password I had recently added and resolve the conflict.
-This happened more than I would like to admit.
-There was this moment where I had enough time at my had and said fuck it, let's solve this issue once and for all.
-On all devices that allow for cronjob I am now using one to do the following:
+I followed a simple rule of "One device writes, all others only read" for quite a while.
+Whenever I didn't follow the rule, it wouldn't take long before my Git repository would be out of sync.
+Then I would need to check which passwords I had recently added and resolve the conflicts.
+This happened more than I'd like to admit.
+Finally, I had a moment with enough time on my hands and decided to solve this issue once and for all.
+On all devices that allow for cron jobs, I now use the following:

 #!/bin/bash